ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 ~~~~~~~~~~
 {: #fig-lifetime title="The lifetime of a Connection object"}

+### Endpoints

+* Endpoint: An Endpoint represents an identifier for one side of a transport connection.
+  Endpoints can be Local Endpoints or Remote Endpoints, and respectively represent an identity
+  that the application uses for the source or destination of a connection.
+  An Endpoint can be specified at various levels of abstraction, and an Endpoint at a higher level of abstraction (such as a hostname) can be resolved to more concrete identities (such as IP addresses).

+* Remote Endpoint: The Remote Endpoint represents the application's identifier for a peer that can participate in a transport connection; for example, the combination of a DNS name for the peer and a service name/port.

+* Local Endpoint: The Local Endpoint represents the application's identifier for itself that it uses for transport connections; for example, a local IP address and port.

 ### Connections and Related Objects {#objects}

 * Preconnection: A Preconnection object is a representation of a potential Connection.
 It has state that describes parameters of a Connection that might exist in the future: the Local Endpoint from which that Connection will be established, the Remote Endpoint ({{preestablishment}}) to which it will connect, and Transport Properties that influence the paths and protocols a Connection will use.
 A Preconnection can be fully specified such that it represents a single possible Connection, or it can be partially specified such that it represents a family of possible Connections.
 The Local Endpoint ({{preestablishment}}) is required if the Preconnection is used to Listen for incoming Connections.
 The Local Endpoint is optional if it is used to Initiate Connections.
 The Remote Endpoint is required in the Preconnection that is used to Initiate Connections.
 The Remote Endpoint is optional if it is used to Listen for incoming Connections.
 The Local Endpoint and the Remote Endpoint are both required if a peer-to-peer Rendezvous is to occur based on the Preconnection.